YahooArchive/scrollable/Readme.md

   * Figure out the best way to require the components and at the same time provide a package that whoever is not using CommonJS can still have a good API.

+  * Forcing `<Scroller>` to declare scrollingX and scrollingY for now.
+There is potential to inferring this based on itemSizes, but Zynga's API don't provide a way of updating this value in runtime.